Support Group

 -

-The group is developed to join together those of us who are dealing with similar challenging circumstances – the long-term effects of SJS/TEN.
+The group was developed to connect those of us who are dealing with similar challenging circumstances—the long-term effects of SJS/TEN.

 -

-Through the sharing of our experiences, we’re able to offer support, encouragement, and comfort to each other and receive the same in return.
+Through sharing our experiences, we can offer support, encouragement, and comfort to each other and receive the same in return.

 -

 The SJS/TEN recovery journey can be very challenging.
-Therefore, one of the best medicines can often be the voice of people who have walked in your shoes.
+Therefore, one of the best medicines is often the voice of people who have been in your shoes.

 -

-Our monthly meetings provide the opportunity to have personal conversations with expert medical specialists in the SJS/TEN field.
+Our monthly meetings allow personal conversations with expert medical specialists in the SJS/TEN field.

 Regional Support